Guide to Living in Montreal

 What to do in Montreal

-As the only major French city in Canada, Montreal has literally thousands of cultural attractions.
+As Canada’s largest French city, Montreal has literally thousands of cultural attractions.

 From museums to art galleries, historic sites to beautiful architecture, Montreal has something for everyone.